VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

 Using the Federation Plugin
 ---------------------------

 We can connect multiple VOLTTRON instances using the federation plugin.
-A federation link needs to be established from the downstream server to the upstream server.
+To create a RabbitMQ federation, we have to configure the downstream volttron instance to create federated exchange.
+A federated exchange links to other exchanges.
-To setup a federation link, we need to add upstream server information to the downstream server.
-The upstream server information must be contained in a RabbitMQ federation configuration file.
-For example:
+In this case, the downstream federated exchange links to the upstream exchange.
+Conceptually, messages published to the upstream exchanges are copied to the federated exchange, as though they were published directly to the federated exchange.

 Path: `$VOLTTRON_HOME/rabbitmq_federation_config.yml`